Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 In this Hands-on Lab, you will learn how to:

-- Integrate MVC 4 with Unity Application Block for Dependency Injection
+- Integrate MVC 4 with Unity for Dependency Injection using NuGet Packages

-- Integrate MVC 4 with MEF 2.0

 - Use Dependency Injection inside an MVC Controller